elliemainou/sir-model/README.md

 This a test SIR model based on Ottar's book code from chapter 2.
 It's a simple SIR model with births and deaths.

+This is a test to see if SSH keys are working on my personal laptop.

 ```math
 \begin{align}
 \frac{dS}{dt} &= \mu (N - S) -\beta S \frac{I}{N} \\